techpunitbook/fullstack-roadmap/README.md

 - what is web development ?
 - what is web browser ?
 - what is Code Editor ?
+- What is domin name and hosting ?
+- What is git and github ?

 ## Code Editor IDE